Graduate Program

 In addition to courses in history, history of science, and the sciences, students select courses from fields such as philosophy, government, literature, sociology, anthropology, law, and public policy.
 Courses in the Program on Science, Technology, and Society at the Massachusetts Institute of Technology may be taken by cross-registration, as may courses in Science, Technology, and Policy at the Kennedy School of Government.
 Ph.D. students may also choose to pursue a secondary field such as Critical Media Practice; Studies of Women, Gender, and Sexuality; Film and Visual Studies; or Science, Technology, and Society.

-Graduate students are encouraged to engage with the Department’s Collection of Historical Scientific Instruments, which is one of the largest and richest university collections in the world.
-These objects represent a broad range of periods and scientific disciplines, including astronomy, navigation, horology, surveying, geology, calculating, physics, biology, medicine, psychology, electricity, and communication.
-Many departmental courses have a component that uses the CHSI, and students may participate in the curating of special exhibitions; several of our recent Ph.D. graduates have gone on to careers in museum work.
+Graduate students are encouraged to engage with the Department’s Collection of Historical Scientific Instruments (CHSI) which is one of the richest collections of its kind in the world.
+It contains objects representing a broad range of periods and scientific disciplines, including astronomy, navigation, horology, surveying, geology, calculating, physics, biology, medicine, psychology, electricity, and communication.
+Many departmental courses have a component that uses the CHSI, and students may participate in the curating of special exhibitions.
+Several of our recent Ph.D. graduates have gone on to careers in museum work.

 The Department’s graduate student community is stimulating and diverse, and welcomes international students; in recent years we have admitted applicants from many different countries, including Taiwan, China, Great Britain, India, Romania, Israel, Germany, Mexico, and Canada.
 Information about our admissions deadlines and applications may be found here.